-Issue: Segregation, Disparities in Access to Opportunity, and Disproportionate Housing Needs Contributing Factors: 1.
-Lack of affordable housing in high opportunity areas due to local land use and zoning laws.
-Actions: Timeframe: 2025 1.
+Issue: Segregation, Disparities in Access to Opportunity, and Disproportionate Housing Needs

+1. Lack of affordable housing in high opportunity areas due to local land use and zoning laws.

+Action Timeframe: 1.
 The City will process zoning and General Plan amendments for sufficient sites with appropriate densities as identified in the City's Housing Element, to fully accommodate the City's remaining housing need.
-2. Create a mixed-use zone that meets state requirements for 2025 RHNA site designation, specifically to facilitate housing for lower income households.
+2025 2.
+Create a mixed-use zone that meets state requirements for RHNA site designation, specifically to facilitate housing for lower income households.
 The zoning code update process will accommodate all relevant state requirements regarding density and affordability and will engage with all relevant stakeholders to ensure the development standards can result in the development of the maximum number of units allowed and facilitate the inclusion of affordable units.
-3. Make information on available incentives and concessions Ongoing available and evaluate their efficacy regularly.
-4. Provide a streamlined and understandable process for the Revise ordinance development of ADUs and JADUs, supported by September 2024 and adopt incentives and resources as they may be available.
-Adopt pre-approved plans by June 2025. pre-approved plans.
+2025 3.
+Make information on available incentives and concessions available and evaluate their efficacy regularly.
+Ongoing 4.
+Provide a streamlined and understandable process for the development of ADUs and JADUs, supported by incentives and resources as they may be available.
+Adopt pre-approved plans.
 Permit 10 ADUs during the planning period.
-5. Reduce barriers to housing development by streamlining By January 2024 permit processing consistent with SB 35.
-6. Implement SB 9 requirements - Reduce barriers to housing Process 2 SB 9 projects development through simplified processing and creating between 2021-2029. incentives to make units created affordable.
-7. Amend the Zoning Code to allow employee housing August 2025 consistent with Health and Safety Code §17021.5 and 17021.6.
-8. Allow housing at select locations in the Main Street By October 2025 Specific Plan.
+Revise ordinance by September 2024 and adopt pre-approved plans by June 2025.
+5. Reduce barriers to housing development by streamlining permit processing consistent with SB 35.
+By January 2024 6.
+Implement SB 9 requirements - Reduce barriers to housing development through simplified processing and creating incentives to make units created affordable.
+Process 2 SB 9 projects between 2021-2029.
+7. Amend the Zoning Code to allow employee housing consistent with Health and Safety Code §17021.5 and 17021.6.
+August 2025 8.
+Allow housing at select locations in the Main Street Specific Plan.
 Permit two residential units in the Main Street Specific Plan during the planning period.
+By October 2025

-Reduce minimum unit size constraints to housing development, especially to promote affordable housing.
+9. Reduce minimum unit size constraints to housing development, especially to promote affordable housing.
 By August 2025 10.
 Allow SROs as uses allowed by-right in the RHD Zone.
 By December 2026 11.
 Reduce Parking Requirements for Studios and 1-Bedroom Units.
 By December 2026